Patricia Perrin Hull, Ph.D.

 OCD and Anxiety Treatment Center of Houston

-Her practice is the OCD and Anxiety Treatment Center of Houston, where she specializes in treating OCD, anxiety disorders, and OCD related disorders, e.g., body-focused repetitive behaviors (BFRBs) (trichotillomania, i.e., hair pulling, skin picking, etc.).
+Dr. Hull’s practice is the OCD and Anxiety Treatment Center of Houston, where for over 27 years, she has specialized in treating OCD, anxiety disorders (e.g., panic disorder, social anxiety), and OCD related disorders such as body-focused repetitive behaviors (e.g., hair-pulling, skin-picking).
 She also specializes in women’s mental health, in particular, in postpartum depression, postpartum OCD, and postpartum anxiety.
 She served from 2002-2018 on a committee with Mental Health America of Greater Houston called the Yates Children Memorial Fund, which is part of the Women’s Mental Health Initiative.
-The committee’s purpose was to educate the community about
+The committee’s purpose was to educate the community about postpartum illness.
+This committee co-sponsored the Postpartum Support International conference in Houston in 2007, where she presented on postpartum OCD.

 Teaching and Training Experience

 While on a postdoctoral fellowship at the Institute for Preventive Medicine (IPM) at Methodist Hospital, she taught courses on stress management in the community and was on the committee that rewrote the stress management program for the IPM.
 She later co-taught, along with Baylor dietitians, courses in weight loss and weight maintenance in the Protein Sparing Modified Fast program.
-She continues to have a strong interest in healthy lifestyles, including weight loss, exercise, stress management, work-life balance, and in the benefit of exercise for the treatment of mood and anxiety disorders.
+She continues to be interested in healthy lifestyles and in the benefit of exercise for mood and anxiety disorders.

 Specialties